Shaming hunters for their weapon of choice does nothing to help hunting.

 I've heard many a hunter complain that crossbows are as powerful as firearms, which is just plain silly.
 The fastest crossbows on the market can shoot 400-450 feet per second.
 Here in southwest Michigan, we're limited to shotguns, straight wall pistol cartridge rifles, and muzzleloaders for firearm deer hunting season.
 My 12 gauge Remington 870 can throw a slug at a deer at 100 yards at 1,800 fps.
-Let's take that a step further and compare it to the rifle I just bought chambered in .450 Bushmaster.
+Let's take that a step further and compare it to the .450 Bushmaster rifle I replaced it with.
 That rifle sends a 250-grain bullet downrange at up to 2,100 fps.
 I could go on into other, more powerful rounds, but you get the point.
 There is simply no comparison between the two in terms of speed or range.

 So what is it that makes some hunters flip out over crossbows?
 I think it has to do more with the design than anything else.
 You've got a buttstock, which is closer to a firearm than a vertical bow.
 It's a lot more stealthy to bring a crossbow to your shoulder than it is to come to full draw with a compound on a spooked deer.

 In the end, I think most anti-crossbow hunters feel the weapons give some kind of unfair advantage over more traditional types of archery.

 Let people use what makes them comfortable.